 Waterbury, 2.6 miles

 I have a rapidly approaching deadline for my next “Try This Hike” article for Connecticut Woodlands magazine.
 With so many Connecticut hikes at my disposal, I’m going to write about this one – a relatively short loop hike in that outdoorsman outpost known as Waterbury, Connecticut.
 Ahh, beautiful Waterbury.

 My overarching theme in my first few articles is that there are trails in Connecticut very close to urban centers that feel remote and offer respite from the cities that are so near.
 Of course, in a relative sense, all of our trails are near urban areas (as compared to, say, Maine or Colorado) but I’m presently most interested in those really near them.
 Oh, and it helps if the trails are beautiful.

-Pass several dilapidated buildings and old factories, take a left onto Sheffield Street and drive up it past a whole working class neighborhood of modest little homes.
-It’s not a bad street at all, and I didn’t feel sketchy leaving my car at the end of it at the Blue Stone Quarry at all.
+Pass several dilapidated buildings and old factories, take a left onto Sheffield Street and drive up it past neighborhood of modest little homes.
+It’s not a bad street at all, and I didn’t feel sketchy leaving my car at the end of it at the Blue Stone Quarry.
 Okay, maybe a tiny bit, but not much.

 I gathered my stuff and began to walk.
 Again, I found myself wondering how this trail merits inclusion to the blue trail network as I picked my way through weeds, trash, quarry effluvia all the while watching old trucks and backhoes work the side of the hill.
 It was ugly… very ugly.